bambooforest/IntroDataScience_Fall_2022/7_data_modeling/README.md

     distribution](https://en.wikipedia.org/wiki/List_of_probability_distributions)
 -   [Statistical dependence](https://en.wikipedia.org/wiki/Correlation)

-Statistical inference methods allow you to draw a conclusion, i.e., you infer something, about your data.
+**Statistical inference** methods allow you to **draw a conclusion**, i.e., you infer something, about your data.
 This allows us to do things like fit statistical models and understand how they work and what they tell us about our data, so that we can test our hypotheses.

 Nolan and Heinzen (2011) define two main branches of modern statistics (not to be confused with the definitions by Janert (2010) above):